 The mission of the Disability Services program is to ensure that all students with self-disclosed disabilities have equal access to educational opportunities at the University of the Virgin Islands where they can participate freely and actively in all facets of University life.

-Disability Services (St. Thomas Campus) and the Learning Assistance Program (LAP - St. Croix Campus) program serves students with hearing, mobility, speech, and visual impairments; chronic illnesses, seizure disorders, psychological disabilities, and learning disabilities.
+Disability Services (St. Thomas Campus) and the Learning Assistance Program (LAP - Albert A. Sheen Campus on St. Croix) program serves students with hearing, mobility, speech, and visual impairments; chronic illnesses, seizure disorders, psychological disabilities, and learning disabilities.
 Students with temporary disabilities may request services for the period during which they are disabled.

 Services Available through Disability Services/ Learning Assistance Program